kapouer/matchdom/README.md

 ### pick:key*

-Pick only the listed keys from current object and return a new object.
+Mutates current value to remove all keys that are not listed.
 Supports instances with keys() / delete(key) methods.
-To remove keys from an object, use `set:-name`.
+To remove specific keys from an object, use `set:-name`.

 ### assign:destination:source?